 The Company considered the capitalization of contract costs under the guidance in ASC 340-40, Other Assets and Deferred Costs: Contracts with Customers.
-There were no contract costs identified in the Merck Collaboration Agreement.
 As it related to the LG Chem Collaboration Agreement, the Company capitalized license expenses of approximately \$908,000 as of December 31, 2022, paid to Einstein pursuant to the Einstein License Agreement which requires the Company to pay a percentage of sublicenses related to the Company's patent rights for components of its core technology that is licensed from Einstein.
 This amount is comprised of approximately \$438,000 of capitalized license expenses related to the up-front payment received from LG Chem in December 2018, approximately \$313,000 in capitalized license expenses related to the milestone payment received in June 2019, and approximately \$157,000 in capitalized license expenses related to the milestone payment received in December 2020, net of accumulated amortization of approximately \$908,000.
-As of December 31, 2022, no capitalized license expenses net of accumulated amortization were included in prepaid expenses and other short-term assets related to the LG Chem Collaboration Agreement.
-As of December 31, 2021, \$80,000 was included in prepaid expenses and other short-term assets.
+As of December 31, 2023 and 2022, no capitalized license expenses net of accumulated amortization were included in prepaid expenses and other short-term assets related to the LG Chem Collaboration Agreement.
+The Company has not capitalized license expenses related to the Ono Collaboration and Option Agreement, as CUE-401 does not contain components of the core technology licensed from Einstein.